aristocrats/sikky/README.md

 * `npm run tdd:browser` - run all unit tests and watch files for changes in the browser.
 * `npm run tdd:node` - run all unit tests and watch files for changes in the `node.js` environment.
 * `npm run debug` - debug task used by `VSCode`.
+* `npm run dependencies:check` - shows a list over dependencies with a higher version number then the current one - if any
+* `npm run dependencies:upgrade` - automatically upgrade all devDependencies & dependencies, and update package.json

 ## VSCode